 Another reason being attributed to higher chances of having twins is if you have recently given up

 It gets more interesting!
 According to the American Pregnancy Association, if you’ve already had many babies, you are more likely to have twins.16 The causes for this are not fully understood, though.
 Anecdotal evidence also suggests that having a miscarriage increases the chances of conceiving a twin.
 While there’s no scientific evidence to back this, it’s possible that the hormonal readjustment following the miscarriage makes the woman release more eggs during ovulation.

 8. Breastfeeding In Previous Pregnancies

 Another interesting find from Steinman’s study is that if you breastfed your babies from previous pregnancies, you have a higher chance of conceiving twins in later pregnancies.
-And the longer you exclusively breastfeed, the higher the chance of twinning.17 This again is linked to the high IGF levels in women who breastfeed.
+And the longer you exclusively breastfeed, the

 9. In-Vitro Fertilization